Infinite-dimensional Hamiltonian description of a class of dissipative mechanical systems: Corresponding Conservative Mechanical Systems

-Based on the above, the following proposition is made: \begin{proposition} For any non-conservative classical mechanical system and any initial condition, there exists a conservative one; the two systems share one and only one common phase curve; the value of the Hamiltonian of the conservative system is equal to the sum of the total energy of the non-conservative system on the aforementioned phase curve and a constant depending on the initial condition. \end{proposition} \begin{proof}
+Based on the above, the following proposition can be stated: \begin{proposition} For any non-conservative classical mechanical system and arbitrary initial condition, there exists a conservative system; both systems sharing one and only one common phase curve; and the value of the Hamiltonian of the conservative system is equal to the sum of the total energy of the non-conservative system on the aforementioned phase curve and a constant depending on the initial condition. \end{proposition} \begin{proof}

-First we must prove the first part of the Proposition \ref{pro:1}, i.e. that a conservative system with Hamiltonian presented by Eq. (\ref{eq:inth-10.1}) shares a common phase curve with the non-conservative system represented by Eq. (\ref{eq:inth-2}).
-In other words the Hamiltonian quantity presented by Eq. (\ref{eq:inth-10.1}) satisfies Eq. (\ref{eq:inth-4}) under the same initial condition.
+To begin, we must prove the first part of the Proposition \ref{pro:1}, i.e. that a conservative system with Hamiltonian presented by Eq. (\ref{eq:inth-10.1}) shares a common phase curve with the non-conservative system represented by Eq. (\ref{eq:inth-2}).
+In other words, the Hamiltonian quantity presented by Eq. (\ref{eq:inth-10.1}) satisfies Eq. (\ref{eq:inth-4}) under the same initial condition.
 Substituting Eq. (\ref{eq:inth-10.1}) into the left side of Eq. (\ref{eq:inth-4}), we have

-It must be noted that although $q_i$ and $p_i$ are considered as distinct variables in Hamilton's mechanics, we can consider $q_i$ and $\dot{q_i}$ as dependent variables in the process of constructing of $\hat{H}$.
-At the trajectory $\gamma$ we have
+It must be noted that, although $q_i$ and $p_i$ are considered as distinct variables in Hamiltonian mechanics, we can consider $q_i$ and $p_i$ as dependent variables in constructing of $\hat{H}$.
+On the phase curve $\gamma$ we have

-where $\mathcal{F}_i(q_i)$ is equal to the damping force $F_i$ on the phase curve $\gamma$.
+where $\mathcal{F}_i(q_i)$ is equal to the damping force $F_i$ on $\gamma$.
 Hence under the initial condition $q_0, p_0$, Eq. (\ref{eq:inth-4}) is satisfied.
-As a result, we can state that the phase curve of Eq. (\ref{eq:inth-3}) coincides with that of Eq. (\ref{eq:inth-2}) under the initial condition; and $\hat{H}$ represented by Eq. (\ref{eq:inth-10.1}) is the Hamiltonian of the conservative system represented by Eq. (\ref{eq:inth-3}).
+As a result, we can state that the phase curve of Eq. (\ref{eq:inth-3}) coincides with that of Eq. (\ref{eq:inth-2}) subject to the initial condition; and $\hat{H}$ represented by Eq. (\ref{eq:inth-10.1}) is the Hamiltonian of the conservative system represented by Eq. (\ref{eq:inth-3}).

-Then we must prove the second part of Proposition \ref{pro:1}: the uniqueness of the common phase curve.
+Next, we must prove the second part of Proposition \ref{pro:1}: the uniqueness of the common phase curve.